rykn1/ESD-Project-G9T2/README.md

 # How to run
 ## Steps to run TravelBuddy:
 - 1. docker compose up
+- 2. Set the viewport to IPhone 14 Pro Max
-- 2. sign up for an account via LoginService -> login.html -> Auto re-directs you to home page to access our services
+- 3. sign up for an account via LoginService -> login.html -> Auto re-directs you to home page to access our services

 ------------------------------------------------------------------------